Robust Computation Tree Logic: Robust CTL*

 \subsection{rCTL* Model Checking}

-The model checking problem for rCTL* is analogous to that of rCTL, which is: for a given Kripke structure $M = (S,I,R,L)$, an rCTL* formula $\Phi$ and a truth value $b_0\in \mathbb{B}_4$, does $V(s,\Phi) \geq b_0$ hold for all initial states $s\in I$?
-As we will see, to solve the rCTL* model checking problem, one can use a combination of rCTL and rLTL model checking.
-This is similar to CTL* model checking, which combines CTL and LTL model checking.
+The model checking problem for rCTL* is analogous to that of rCTL: for a given finite Kripke structure $M = (S,I,R,L)$, an rCTL* formula $\Phi$ and a truth value $b_0\in \mathbb{B}_4$, does $V(s,\Phi) \geq b_0$ hold for all initial states $s\in I$?
+One way of solving the rCTL* model checking problem is by applying the translation from rCTL* into CTL* (see Theorem~\ref{thm:CTLstarandrCTLstar}) and then apply a CTL* model checking algorithm.

+Here, we will present an alternative approach via a combination of rCTL and rLTL model checking.
+This approach is analogous to the classical CTL* model checking algorithm, is a combination of CTL and LTL model checking.
+In practice, the choice for one algorithm over the other depends on whether one wants to apply an CTL* model checker or an rLTL model checker.

-As in rCTL, for the rCTL* model checking, we use the characterization of the satisfaction sets. $\satset(\Phi,b)$ can be computed using Table~\ref{table: char of sat} for every state formula $\Phi$ which is either an atomic proposition or can be expressed as a boolean combination (conjunction, negation, etc.) of two subformulas.
+As in rCTL, for the rCTL* model checking, we use the characterization of the satisfaction sets. $\satset(\Phi,b)$ can be computed using Table~\ref{table: char of sat} for every state formula $\Phi$ which is either an atomic proposition or can be expressed as a Boolean combination (conjunction, negation, etc.) of two subformulas.
 Otherwise, we use an rLTL model checking algorithm to compute $\satset(\Phi,b)$ for a state formula starting with a path quantifier.